inovex/illuminatio/README.md

 docker run -ti -v "${HOME}/.minikube":"${HOME}/.minikube" -v "${HOME}/.kube:"/home/illuminatio/.kube:ro inovex/illuminatio clean run
 ```

-If the minikube is VM is not reachable from your container try to pass the `--net=host` flag to the docker run command.
+If the minikube VM is not reachable from your container try to pass the `--net=host` flag to the docker run command.

 ## Compatibility